-Collecting data in the Arctic can be the most challenging, because of the remote locations and extreme weather, but also the lack of tools specifically for the region.
+Collecting data in the Arctic can be the most challenging, not only because of the remote locations and extreme weather, but also the lack of tools specifically for the region.
 Dr. Randy Scharien, and his team at the University of Victoria are bringing together Canadian experts in sea ice, remote sensing, and partners involved in operational ice charting and predictions, to address the need for better sea ice observations and predictions by resolving uncertainties caused by sea ice melting each spring.

 The transition from winter to summer in the Arctic is a period when snow and sea ice transform from a uniform feature to one that is highly varied and dynamic.
 There is increased activity on the land and on the sea.
 Sea ice melts and moves according to forces applied on it by wind and ocean currents.
-The melting state and movement of sea ice is hard to predict, meaning users of the ice are at risk of hazards such as slush zones and disintegration of the ice edge, and users of the sea in ice-prone waters are at risk of being trapped by moving ice.
+The melting state and movement of sea ice is hard to predict, meaning users of the ice are at risk of encountering hazards, such as slush zones and disintegration of the ice edge, and users of the sea in ice-prone waters are at risk of being trapped by moving ice.

-The project team collected field and satellite data using leading-edge satellite remote sensing tools, looked at airborne surveys, and conducted a major field campaign in Victoria Strait and Dease Strait, parts of the Northwest Passage, from May to July in 2016.
+The project team collected field and satellite data using leading-edge satellite remote sensing tools, looking at airborne surveys, and conducting a major field campaign in Victoria Strait and Dease Strait, parts of the Northwest Passage, from May to July in 2016.
 This allowed them to analyze the ice over a period of time.
 From the data they created a sea ice type and satellite radar backscatter database.
 The database is being used by several student-driven research projects at the universities of Victoria, Calgary, York, and Waterloo.